btwonion/ClassicCraftPlus/README.md

 The modpack includes a handful of utilities such as Freelook, Xaero's Mini/WorldMap and Mouse Wheelie.

 ### Other
+The modpack in its current state only exists since version v3.0.0.
+The older versions do not fit this description at all.

 If you need help with any of my mods, just join my [discord server](https://nyon.dev/discord)